You are currently viewing One Day in Nusa Penida – Complete Self-Guided Itinerary

 Diamond Beach

-It’s only possible to go down to Diamond Beach when the tide is low.
-If the tide is at its highest, the beach disappears.
-But if the tide is low enough, it’s possible to make your way down.
 You do need to go down very narrow and busy stairs.
 It’s already quite difficult for people to pass each other and unfortunately, Instagram has made the top part of the stairs a photo hotspot.
 So many people want to take their picture here, blocking the way for people wanting to go up and down.
 Especially later in the day.
 At the lower part of the stairs, you’ll need to use a rope to help you get down and back up, as the steps here are too eroded to just walk.
 It’s not so difficult, but some people get nervous and need to take their time, causing a queue here.

-So by going early you can avoid all of this and take your picture on the stairs without blocking others if you want to.
+So by going early you can avoid all of this and take your own picture on the stairs without blocking others if you want to.
 There are plenty of other nice viewpoints on the cliff where you can take pictures too.

 Atuh Beach